-Guide to Departmental Culture and Climate
+Guide To Departmental Culture and Climate

 Departmental culture includes the shared norms and values of a department.
 Departmental climate involves how people experience and feel about the departmental culture.
 This section provides guidance on how to create a departmental culture and climate in which all department members feel valued, respected, included, and supported.
 Department members include faculty, staff, undergraduate and graduate students, and postdocs.
 This section provides guidance on both how to actively create a positive culture and climate for all department members and how to prevent a negative culture and climate.
 It provides best practices for fostering inclusivity and proactively identifying and addressing problems with your departmental climate.
 For guidance on practices that support